 Rowan continued their winning ways in 2016, extending their regular season winning streak and finishing the season once again undefeated.
 The Profs took home their third MARC championship and returned to the national playoffs.
 In the Sweet 16, Rowan topped Illinois State in a thrilling game before falling to Norwich in the Elite 8.
 For the second year running, Rowan finished the year ranked #5 nationally.

-The Profs moved to DIAA in the fall of 2017.
-Their season began with a win over in-state rival (and DIA program) Rutgers University.
-Rowan then rolled through the MARC regular season undefeated earning the number one seed in the Eastern Division.
+The Profs moved to DIAA in the fall of 2017 and rolled through the MARC regular season undefeated earning the number one seed in the Eastern Division.
 Their winning ways continued with victories in the MARC quarterfinals and semifinals.
 Although the profs fell short in the MARC championship game, they nevertheless earned an invitation to the national playoffs.
-Rowan lost in the Sweet 16 to eventual eastern champions, University of Mary Washington.
+Rowan lost in the Sweet 16 to eventual National Champions, University of Mary Washington.
 Despite this loss, their first season in DIAA exceeded all expectations and they finished ranked #16 in the country.
 Rowan was also honored by being ranked in the top 50 of all DIA and DIAA teams combined.
 Further honors were bestowed on individuals as Rowan saw eight players named to the MARC all-conference team.
 In addition, two players were named to the all DIAA team and one to the DIAA all-freshman team.

-In 2018, Rowan fielded its first ever fully recruited Freshman class who demonstrated their skill and ability immediately.
-Although the team narrowly missed the playoffs, three players were named by FloRugby as top ten in their position nationally.
+In 2018, three players were named by FloRugby as top ten in their position nationally.
 In addition, seven were named to the all conference team, including three Freshmen.

 The Profs enjoy strong support from an active alumni base and the Rowan Rugby Boosters.
 With continued alumni and booster support, active recruiting of high school athletes and rugby players abroad, the Profs look forward to continued success.